 - a.
 Determining the number of Contracting Officer warrants and levels of authority necessary for the organization; - b.
-Submitting requests for Level I, II, and III Contracting Officer appointments to the BPO for approval; submitting requests for waivers to the BPO; - c.
-Monitoring the performance of Contracting Officers; - d.
-Ensuring that FPDS data accuracy and small business goal achievement elements are included in the performance plan for all Contracting Officers; and - e.
+Submitting requests for Level I, II, and III Contracting Officer appointments to the BPO for approval; - c.
+Submitting requests for waivers to the BPO; - d.
+Monitoring the performance of Contracting Officers; - e.
+Ensuring that FPDS data accuracy and small business goal achievement elements are included in the performance plan for all Contracting Officers; and - f.
 Establishing controls to ensure compliance with laws, regulations, procedures, and good business judgment.